Me042589/Me042589/README.md

 - 👋 Hi, I’m Ryan
-- 👀 I’m looking for exchange
+- 👀 I’m looking for it.
-- 🌱 I’m currently learning investing
+- 🌱 I’m currently learning what it is.
-- 💞️ I’m looking to collaborate on btcusd
+- 💞️ I’m looking to collaborate on it's value.
-- 📫 How to reach me at the x.
+- 📫 How to reach me at the bank.